Leeroy Wilfred Kabs-Kanu: Career

-Kakata Rural Teacher Training Institute

-After graduating from the University of Sierra Leone, Kabs Kanu became a High School teacher and a school principal at the United Muslim Association Secondary School in Freetown, Sierra Leone.
+Kabs Kanu became a High School teacher and a school principal at the United Muslim Association Secondary School in Freetown, Sierra Leone.
 He was also a teacher at "Technical School" at Congo Cross, Freetown and wrote for THE TABLET Newspaper, an established publication in the country at that time.

 There is a timeline that indicates that Leeroy Wilfred Kabs Kanu relocated to Monrovia, Liberia in the late 1970s.
 In Liberia, he served as Curriculum Specialist at the Ministry of Education in Liberia and taught at the "Monrovia Central High School" through to the mid 1980s.
 Kabs Kanu was also a Sports Correspondent for WE YONE Newspaper (another prominent publication at that time) and continued to write for THE TABLET Newspaper.
 Kabs became a columnist for Liberian newspapers such as, "Daily Observer" and "The New Liberian."
 The timeline states that from 1985 to 1990 he lectured at Kakata Rural Teacher Training Institute (K.R.T.T.I.) which was a University of Liberia /World Bank sponsored teacher training program in Kakata, Liberia.
 His field was Educational Psychology.

 While living in Kakata, he became a born-again Christian and enrolled at the "Life Bible School" where he studied Theology and was ordained a Reverend.
 In 1988, Rev. Leeroy Wilfred Kabs-Kanu suffered from severe shortness of breath and myocardial infarction.
 He traveled to the United States seeking an urgent life-saving treatment of the condition joining his elder brother Togbangay Max Kanu, a well-known former radio Producer from the Sierra Leone Broadcasting Station.
 In the United States, he received treatment for his illness but doctors also warned him not to return to Africa or his condition may become critical once more.